voscarmv/aichatbot/README.md

 ## About `api.ts`

-You can use a different backend, for example an `express` server and `axios` calls.
+You can use a different backend for `messageStore()` in `api.ts` instead of direct database queries.
+For example `axios` calls to an external server such as `express`.

 Just follow the same storage and retrieval logic as in `schema.ts` and `api.ts`.